Research integrity: what is it about?

 Definition

-There is no international consensus on a real definition of research integrity (RI).
-There are descriptions in which everyone will undoubtedly recognize many aspects.
-Always bear in mind that these descriptions have limitations, they will never cover all aspects and may contain 'coloring' depending on who wrote it; wording will reflect what that person finds important or the goal they want to achieve.
+While there may be no international consensus on the definition, there are descriptions in which researchers undoubtedly recognise many aspects.
+These descriptions have limitations, they will never cover all aspects.
+Also, these may contain 'coloring' depending on who wrote it; wording will reflect what that person finds important or the goal they want to achieve.

 On a Flemish level, this description is used; “research integrity describes an attitude of researchers and those involved in research whereby they conduct their research according to appropriate ethical, legal and professional frameworks, obligations and standards.
 It describes an approach for organizing and conducting responsible scientific and scholarly work.
 Because of this it is inherently part of the quality assurance of daily research practice and it's results.”
 (Mind the GAP, VLIR online training tool on RI)